-If given the right care and environment, these plants can grow as long as 6 feet and spread as wide is 24 inches.
+If given the right care and environment, these plants can grow as long as 6 feet and spread as wide as 24 inches.

-These plants have very specific at a temperature range that they prefer, and they start to look unwell if the temperature drops or raises out of this range.
+These plants have a very specific temperature range that they prefer, and they start to look unwell if the temperature drops or raises out of this range.
 So, they are not very temperature tolerant and it is best if you protect them from extreme weather changes.

 Philodendrons are water-loving plants and they love moisture in their soil and the air around them.
 They appreciate any extra efforts made to increase the humidity.

 Considering that they love water and humidity, these plants will not do well in drought-like conditions, so make sure that they stay hydrated throughout the day.

 As tough as they look, they are not the most pressure-resistant plants.
 Under constant pressure, these plants will stop growing, so make sure that you place them in an open space without any external pressure.

 These plants are not entirely disease and pest resistant the most common problems are Erwinia blight, Pseudomonas leaf spot, aphids, and mealybugs.

 The best way to avoid these problems is to make sure your plant stays healthy, clean, and dry at all times.
 Regularly and thoroughly inspect your plant to make sure that nothing abnormal is going on under or around the leaves and stem.